bet-no-loss/bet-no-loss/doc/contracts/Bet.md

 ### `receive()` (external)

- @notice A fallback function that allows this smart-contract to accept DAI create DAI ERC20 token
+ @notice A fallback function that allows this smart-contract to accept DAI ERC20 token